 two users at two devices (let’s say they can already see each other over WiFi)

-chat room (message sequence) hosted and owned on one of those devices
+chat room or message sequence, hosted and owned on one of those devices

-both users can create and add messages to the end of the sequence
+both users can create and add messages to the end of this sequence

 each can see the sequence update instantaneously with every new message